 We understand that SLAs are often unwelcome due to the ongoing costs, so we know what you are thinking…

 Running a website is a bit like running a car.
-Over time some parts will need replacing to keep the machine running smoothly, making sure that the vehicle does what it needs to do, which is get you from A to B quickly and safely.
+Over time some parts will need replacing to keep the machine running smoothly, making sure that the vehicle does what it needs to do, which is to get you from point A to point B quickly and safely.

 In the case of a website, you can easily decide to take on the responsibility of maintenance yourself to save money.
-It’s easy to just hit the update button in WordPress and hope that everything will be working ok after the process has completed.
+It’s easy to hit the update button in WordPress and hope that everything will work ok after the process has completed.
 But what happens if something goes wrong?

 What would the cost be to your business if the website was offline for a few hours or even days because of a problem with an update?

-A good web design agency should be able to create a service level agreement that is tailored to your needs.
+A good web design agency should be able to create an SLA that is tailored to your needs.
 Offering a quality support service that is seen as an investment and not a tax.

 Choosing a secure hosting service for your business website will require some solid research.
 You should consider a range of factors when choosing your provider, such as: